kanhaiyadav/Ai-Chat-Editor-Exporter/ARCHITECTURE.md

-# Chat2Pdf Extension Architecture
+# ExportMyChat Extension Architecture

 ## Overview

-Chat2Pdf is a browser extension that exports AI chat conversations from multiple platforms (ChatGPT, Claude, Gemini, DeepSeek) to beautifully formatted PDFs.
+ExportMyChat is a browser extension that exports AI chat conversations from multiple platforms (ChatGPT, Claude, Gemini, DeepSeek) to beautifully formatted PDFs.
 Built with React, TypeScript, and the WXT framework.

 ## Platform Support